Peptide Calculator

 - -

-Choose the dose you’re aiming for in micrograms (mcg): This is the amount of peptide you plan to inject each time.
-The dose is typically measured in micrograms (mcg).
-Enter the desired dose in micrograms (mcg).
-This step helps the calculator determine how concentrated your solution needs to be.
+Choose your intended dose in micrograms (mcg): This is the amount of peptide you plan to inject each time.
+This step helps th calculator determine how concentrated your solution needs to be.
 For instance, if you need a specific dose, the calculator can tell you how much of the mixed solution you need to use to get that dose.

-Enter the amount of peptide in your vial: Peptide vials usually come in various amounts.
-You need to tell the calculator how much peptide powder you have to start with.
-You can select a common amount from the options, such as 1mg, 5mg, 10mg, or 15mg.
+Enter the peptide strength in your vial.
+You can select a common amount, such as 1mg, 5mg, 10mg, or 15mg.
 If your amount isn’t listed, you can manually type in the exact amount.
 This step is important because it helps the calculator know the total amount of peptide available for dilution, which is necessary for accurate dose calculation.

 Decide on the volume of bacteriostatic water for mixing: Bacteriostatic water is sterile water that contains a small amount of antibacterial agent to keep the solution free from bacteria.
 The volume of water you add affects the concentration of the peptide solution.
 Enter the amount of water in milliliters (mL).
 For example, if you add 2mL of water, it will be recorded in the calculator.
 Adding more water dilutes the peptide, making each milliliter of solution contain less peptide.
 Conversely, adding less water makes the solution more concentrated.